 When deciding on a new floor, you have lots of options, and while ceramic tile is only one of those options, the following are ten facts that set ceramic apart from others.
 The decorator effect of tile has only recently taken hold in homes of all styles; from contemporary to colonial, tile has a design and style to fit all applications.
 Tile is widely adaptable and can be used in an array of settings, from kitchens and baths to dining rooms and living rooms.
 Whether it’s a stone finish you're after or a traditional glazed finish, there’s a style to suit every taste.

-Ease of Maintenance.
-While no floor remains entirely maintenance free, ceramic tile comes about as close at it can to being service free.
+While no floor remains entirely maintenance-free, ceramic tile comes about as close at it can to being service free.
 Short of the application of the occasional sealant, applied once every four years or so, tile requires only the regular cleaning that any flooring surface would require.
-With the installation of grout, tile becomes almost impervious to water damage, and can be virtually hosed off if necessary.
+With the installation of grout, tile becomes almost impervious to water damage and can be virtually hosed off if necessary.
 Many specialty products are currently available that assist greatly in tile maintenance and upkeep, all of which can be found in nearly any home goods provider or supermarket.

-Cost Effectiveness.
-Dollar for dollar, tile still remains one of the most cost effective flooring surfaces on the market today.
+Dollar for dollar, tile still remains one of the most cost-effective flooring surfaces on the market today.
 When considering initial costs versus longevity, it becomes quite clear that ceramic tile overall offers the best "dollar per mile" of any flooring surface.
 Ceramic tile's limited upkeep and maintenance adds to its value even further.
-Square footage material costs stay in check with most other alternatives, and while the initial installation costs may be slightly higher, it's important to consider all the long term costs and value when judging overall cost effectiveness.
+Square footage material costs stay in check with most other alternatives, and while the initial installation costs may be slightly higher, it's important to consider all the long term costs and value when judging overall cost-effectiveness.

-Ease of Repair.
 Even though ceramic is strong, there is still the opportunity for breakage, as with any earthenware.
-When a breakage does occur, repairing tile is far simpler than fixing hardwood or plank flooring.
-Simply remove the broken pieces, clean the area, reinstall replacement tiles and regrout the repaired area.
+When breakage does occur, repairing tile is far simpler than fixing hardwood or plank flooring.
+Simply remove the broken pieces, clean the area, reinstall replacement tiles, and regrout the repaired area.
 Completing tile repairs typically takes less time than repairing a wood floor, or even a composite flooring surface.
-It is important to keep several pieces of tile left over from your installation for these repair needs.
+It is important to keep several pieces of tile leftover from your installation for these repair needs.

-Capital Improvement.
 In many cases, adding a tile floor to your home will increase its potential resale value tremendously.
-Potential buyers will certainly take notice of a well installed and designed tile floor.
+Potential buyers will certainly take notice of a well-installed and designed tile floor.
 With its attractive style and impressive presentation, a good tile floor can add thousands of dollars in potential value to prospective customers.

 Sean O'Halloran worked for several years as a Tile and General Contractor throughout the tri-state area.
 After retiring from the industry, he now focuses on his professional writing career.